CapyTainh/CapyTainh.io/README.md

 </p>

 ### About me:
-I am a Cyber Security Analyst focusing on penetration testing of applications, networks and infrastrucutres.<br/>
+I am a Cyber Security Analyst focusing on penetration-testing of applications, networks and infrastrucutres.<br/>
 I have experience in working as a BI Analyst as well, with knowledge in SQL and PowerBI.<br/>
-I am interested in expanding my expertise in the penetration-testing area, focusing on obtaining few certificates such as CEH.
+I am interested in expanding my expertise in the penetration-testing area, focusing on obtaining certificates such as Certified Ethical Hacker (CEH).

-- 🔭 I’m currently working on Frontend Web Development & Android Development.
-- 🌱 I’m currently learning Backend Development.
+- 🔭 I’m currently organizing and managing PCI DSS penetration-tests, and leading the vulnerability managemnt side as well.
-- 👯 I’m looking to collaborate with Fullstack Web and Android Developers.
+- 👯 I’m looking to collaborate with other pen-testing enthusiasts and people from the Cyber Security field.
-- 🤔 I’m looking for help with Open source Contribution.
-- 💬 Ask me about Frontend and Android Development.
+- 💬 Ask me anything about the current (physical and cyber) regional security state of affairs.
-- 😄 Pronouns: He/Him
-- ⚡ Fun fact: I 💖 to code 24x7.
+- ⚡ Fun fact: Mr. Robot TV series made me do this.

 ### 🌱 Hobbies that I’m currently challenging myself: